 Counselling Psychology and Psychotherapy

 My theoretical orientation is integrative, which means I use a combination of psychological approaches when working with clients.
 One of these approaches is a compassionate and client-centred humanistic approach, which respects the intelligence and autonomy of the client.
 It involves the therapist taking an accepting and non-judgemental stance towards the client’s problems and way of being.
-Another approach is a psychodynamic approach, which focuses on early childhood development and attachment experiences and provides an important theoretical and explanatory framework to the work.
+Another approach is an attachment theory approach, which focuses on early childhood experiences with attachment figures and provides an important theoretical and explanatory framework to the work.
 Finally, I employ a relational approach which involves using the therapeutic relationship and all that arises from it in the ‘here and now’ as the focus of the work.
 I also make extensive use of mindfulness-based approaches for anxiety and stress reduction.
 This can range from learning to adopt a more mindful attitude in relation to life's challenges to experimenting with a brief sitting practice during the sessions.

 For the treatment of PTSD, developmental trauma, acute stress and related symptoms, I use an approach called Eye Movement Densitization and Reprocessing (EMDR) which has been specifically developed for clients suffering from the psychological after-effects of a traumatic or distressing experience.
 Please refer to the EMDR and PTSD section for more information on this form of treatment.